stephaniecrocker91/instantes/README.md

     * Search bar where you can search posts by relevant keyword.
     * List of most followed profiles
 *   LANDING PAGE: Once logged in....
+    * Only difference is in the Navbar: App name, AddPost, Home, Feed, Liked, Favourite, Sign Out, and Profile link and avatar.

 <img src="static/images/homescreen.png" width="500px">